A man looks upwards thoughtfully at a network of bubbles around him showing a hand holding a phone, a watch, and two people shaking hands.

 In the digital age, content is king.
 Share your insights and expertise through blogs, social media, or online platforms.
 Creating valuable content not only positions you as a thought leader in patient advocacy but also attracts individuals or organizations seeking your services.
 Consistently putting out informative and engaging content establishes your credibility and makes you a go-to resource in the field.

-Value of your work
+Value of your work and patient advocacy as a career

 Advocacy work adds tangible value to the lives of those navigating health challenges.
 It’s essential to emphasize that this value deserves appropriate compensation.
 Acknowledge the skills and expertise you bring to the table—whether it’s interpreting medical information, facilitating communication with healthcare professionals, or empowering patients to make informed decisions.
 Recognizing the value of your work is the first step towards securing fair compensation.